Inspect Your Horse Trailer…….are your balls the right size???

 If your truck’s registered weight (on the vehicle registration paper) is over 4,500 kg, you need an annual inspection.

-A truck over 6,000 kg GVWR towing a trailer will need commercial vehicle operators registration and the driver will need a Class A license.
+A truck over 6,000 kg GVWR towing a trailer will need commercial vehicle operators registration and the driver will need a Class A licence.
 That means that you need to have a medical, do daily inspections, and follow hours of service rules.

 However, a vehicle with a 6,000 kg GVWR that is towing a trailer will be exempt from the daily inspection and hours of service auditing requirements if used for solely private use.
-You will still need an annual inspection and a Class A license (which requires a medical) to operate your truck/trailer combination, but won’t need to keep a log book or perform trip inspections.
+You will still need an annual inspection and a Class A licence (which requires a medical) to operate your truck/trailer combination, but won’t need to keep a log book or perform trip inspections.

 Motorhomes under 11,000 kg are fine with a class G licence, but over that needs a class D. All of the trailer towing rules still apply if you have a trailer.